Last Updated on June 2, 2026

 The 1253 bus runs every 20-30 minutes, depending on time of day and takes about 40 minutes to get to Cabo da Roca.
 You really can’t miss your stop, as the bus stops right in front of it.

-This little side trip is something not to be missed.
-Other than the cost of the bus, it’s completely free.
-There is no entry fee and if you arrive by car, parking is free as well.
+If you are planning a Sintra day trip, this is a fun little detour before heading back to Lisbon.
+And it’s completely free, all you need to pay is the bus fare.
+If you arrive by car, parking is free as well.
 Lately there have been reports of someone trying to charge for parking, so beware!
 It’s a scam.
 Parking at Cabo da Roca is FREE!

 How to get from Cabo da Roca to Lisbon

 Other than taking a taxi, there is no direct way to get to Lisbon from Cabo da Roca.
-When you are ready to head back to Lisbon, all you need to do is hop on the next 1624 bus and go all the way to Cascais.
-The journey takes about 20-25 minutes.
+When you are ready to head back, first you need to get to Cascais, which is about a 20–25-minute bus ride.
+To do it, just wait for the 1624 bus and go all the way to Cascais.

-Unlike the old bus 403, the new 1253 bus does not go to Cascais, but does circular route through Sintra.
-So the only bus option from Cabo da Roca to Cascais is now 1624.
+The old bus 403 used to go to Cascais, but the current one 1253 ( the bus that replaced it), does not!
+The new bus does a circular route through Sintra.
+So, right now the only bus option from Cabo da Roca to Cascais is 1624.

 Cabo da Roca tours

-While I encourage you to visit Cabo da Roca on your own, as it’s very easy and cheap, there are other ways to get there.
-Many tour operators offer day trips out of Lisbon, combining Sintra with a visit to to the point, and often nearby Cascais.
-The tours are a great option for those, who decide that after all, they don’t want to deal with bus and train schedule and transfers.
+While I recommend you visit Cabo da Roca on your own, as it’s very easy and cheap, you might prefer other options.
+Many tour operators offer day trips from Lisbon, combining Sintra with a visit to Cabo da Roca and nearby Cascais.
+Those guided tours are great for those, who decide that after all, they don’t want to deal with bus and train schedule and transfers.

 READ MORE: